Trent Kelly: Military service

 Major General Trent Kelly is the assistant adjutant general – Army, for the Mississippi National Guard.

 In 1990, Kelly mobilized for Operation Desert Storm as a second lieutenant engineer officer.
 In 2005, Kelly deployed as a major during the Iraq War with the 155th Brigade as the Operations Officer of the 150th Engineer Battalion.
 From 2009 to 2010, he deployed as a lieutenant colonel to Iraq as the Battalion Commander of Task Force Knight of the 155th Brigade Combat Team and commanded over 670 troops from Mississippi, Ohio, and Kentucky.
-Kelly has received two Bronze Star medals, the Combat Action Badge, the Bronze, Silver, and Gold de Fleury medals, and numerous other federal and state awards for his service.
+Kelly has received the Soldier's medal, two Bronze Star medals, the Combat Action Badge, the Bronze, Silver, and Gold de Fleury medals, and numerous other federal and state awards for his service.
 From October 2014 to November 2016, he served as the brigade commander for the 168th Engineer Brigade, leading 1,400 soldiers from the 223rd Engineer Battalion, the 890th Engineer Battalion, and multiple Engineer Specialty Companies from Mississippi.
 Kelly was promoted to brigadier general in January 2018 and to major general in November 2020.
 His capstone assignment was as assistant adjutant general - Army, for the Mississippi National Guard; he retired from the Guard in April 2025.